-Another distinguishing feature of the Scottish Highlands is its clan social structure—while Lowland clans exist, the clan kinship group has long been associated with the Highlands.
+Another distinguishing feature of the Scottish Highlands is its clan social structure.
+Clan kinship group has long been associated with the Highlands.
 Clans are not literally all flesh-and-blood relatives but people bound together by territory and allegiances.
-Further along in this story, you’ll hear from members of Clan Macpherson and Clan Campbell on what being a member of a clan is all about!

-A scenic two-hour drive north of Edinburgh, Newtonmore lays claim to be within a stone’s throw of the exact geographical center of Scotland and on the fringes of Cairngorms National Park, the largest national park in the U.K. While in the area, I hung my hat at The Rumblie, an eco friendly property run by Fiona & Simon Dodds in nearby Laggan.
+A scenic two-hour drive north of Edinburgh, Newtonmore lays claim to be within a stone’s throw of the exact geographical center of Scotland.
+Newtonmore is on the fringes of Cairngorms National Park, the largest national park in the U.K. While in the area, I hung my hat at The Rumblie, an eco-friendly property run by Fiona & Simon Dodds in nearby Laggan.

 Newtonmore is a village of about 1,600 residents and has two attractions which set the stage for a tour of the Scottish Highlands and Islands, each offering fascinating historical & cultural context.

-Highland Folk Museum is Britain’s first open air museum and over the span of a mile, it covers four centuries of life in the Highlands, with more than thirty buildings bringing to life the daily existence of Highlanders from the 1700s up to the 1950s.
+Highland Folk Museum is Britain’s first open-air museum and over the span of a mile,.
+This time machine spans more than eighty acres it covers four centuries of life in the Highlands, with more than thirty that are divided into several distinct sections: a reconstruction of a croft; a 1930s farm; a village; pine woods; and Thirty buildings bringing to life the daily existence of Highlanders from the 1700s up to the 1950s.
 In early 2019, the site was voted by readers of The Guardian as the ‘Best Living History Museum in the United Kingdom’.

 Clans are kinship groups, and the history of each Scottish Highlands clan, like any family, is uniquely personal, reflecting the values, allegiances and ideologies of its leader.
-The Clan Macpherson Museum offers a window into the origins of the clan system as well as an introduction to their own genealogy and epic saga that includes buried treasure, a fugitive prince, and mutiny—and a reputation as “as one of the most civilized clans in the Highlands".
+The Clan Macpherson Museum offers a window into the origins of the clan system and their own genealogy, which includes buried treasure, a fugitive prince, and mutiny.

 The Museum is open from April to October and the Gathering is always timed to coincide with Newtonmore’s Highland Games around the first weekend in August.

-"It is always a memorable experience and brings together a Highland Ball, the rigors of athletic contest played out during the Games - including a race up Creag Dhubh, a Clan March led by Cluny, bagpipes galore, song, the pipe and verse,” Bruce said.
+"It is always a memorable experience and brings together a Highland Ball, the rigors of athletic contest played out during the Games - including a race up Creag Dhubh, a Clan March led by Cluny, bagpipes galore, song, the pipe and verse,” said Bruce Macpherson, Museum Trustee and former Chairman.
 “The Macphersons, as one might expect from such a colorful and internationalist clan, have even been known to dance flamenco at their Saturday night Ceilidh.
 For the brave-hearted, why not come and join them one year?"

 That sounds like an invitation that can’t be resisted—Macpherson or not!